stormqloud/kazoo-tgbbok/provisioning.md

 Several people claim to have this working.
 In reality, outside of 2600hz professionally hosted platform, this is probably not used.

-To the reader: you have two options to get Provisionign working ;-)
+To the reader: you have two options to get Provisioning working ;-)

 * Buy support from 2600hz.com (good idea ;-)